-However, if you divorce or your eligible dependent child loses dependent status under the terms of the plan, you or one of your covered dependents must contact the accessHR Contact Center within 60 days of any such event.
+However, if you divorce or your eligible dependent child loses dependent status under the terms of the plan, you or one of your covered dependents must call HR Answers within 60 days of any such event.
 If notice is not received within that 60-day period, your dependents will not be entitled to elect COBRA continuation coverage.
 Notice must be provided to the COBRA Administrator and must include the following information: the name of the employee or qualified beneficiaries requesting coverage, the qualifying event and the date of the qualifying event.
-In addition, you may be asked to
+In addition, you may be asked to provide supporting documentation such as a divorce decree.
+Otherwise, your covered dependents will not be eligible to elect continued coverage under COBRA.